ltimsit/Lem_in/README.md

 2 It evaluate the efficiency in round for the paths found 3 If its more efficient than the previous iteration -> repeat the process.

+Our algorithm handle ant-hill with 10s of thousand of rooms and connections in under 0.5s

+Enjoy our displayer that showcase the found paths on small maps (max 42 rooms layout can be displayed)
 ![alt text](https://github.com/ltimsit/Lem_in/blob/master/readMeRessources/lemin.gif "lemin")